COMPOSITION FOR ME

 "Seeking truth through great music."

-My alma-mater Brigham Young University School of Music uses this phrase as a motto.
+I heard this phrase as an undergraduate at the Brigham Young University School of Music, and it has been the impetus to my lifelong struggle with what music means to me.
 As a Christian composer, specifically a Latter-day Saint (Mormon) composer, the word "truth" carries strong weight.
 Truth, put simply, is something that exists.
 We know it exists by observation through the five senses, devices that extend the abilities of our senses (such as a microscope to enhance vision), deductive reasoning, and experimentation.
 Most importantly, I additionally consider intuition and inspiration from our Source of Being as an equally viable source of truth--perhaps the most direct source of knowledge.
 If I am to seek truth through music, the following questions are important:

 What truth do I seek?
 If truth is anything that exists, then all sounds are truth.
 Or, because all sounds are created from energy from an active source, all sounds are the evidence of a truthful event.
 I love this idea; I can enjoy every sound I hear each day.
 I can find fascination in unique sounds or combination of sounds.
 Many regard the majority of existing sounds as "noise," dismissing it as trivial; however, that sound is the evidence of something's existence.
 As a Latter-day Saint composer dealing with the search for truth, I rejoice in noise.
 It witnesses of creation, energy, and the variety in the universe.
 I align myself with experimental composition because it brings my ear to delight in both the subtleties and enormities inherent in the sonic world.
 Much of this music exposes me to acoustical phenomena that I would otherwise miss.
 Rejoicing in this sort of truth takes a meditative spirit, a keen ear, and a willingness to appreciate sound as is.
 It is one of the most fulfilling experiences with sound one can have.